willarliss/GeneralLoss/documentation/minimize_objects.md

    - A dictionary of options to pass to solver. 'maxiter' and 'disp' are already included.
 ### Attributes
  - coef_
-   - Coefficient fitted to input data features.
+   - Coefficient vector fitted to input data features.
  - _estimator_type
    - Type of estimator the instance is ('classifier' or 'regressor').
  - _multi_output